MarzDell/worldofrecipes/README.md

 2. #### Search function

     On Home page you can find search function where the user can type in a keyword to find category of recipes.
 It is created to save them some time and make it simple.

 3. #### Individual Recipe

-    It is displayed under search function in card styled container, user can click picture or hyperlink to chose the specific recipe and will be moved automatically to another page where the recipe will be displayd in full details.
+    It is displayed under search function in card styled container, user can click picture or hyperlink to choose the specific recipe and will be moved automatically to another page where the recipe will be displayed in full details.
 As well I added view counter which show how many times was seen by users as a individual recipe.

 4. #### Edit Recipe